Routing protocol authentication

 EIGRP Authentication

-Every single packet type sent, will have the authentication information with them.
+Every packet type sent will include the authentication information.

 EIRP has two types of authentications MD5 (2) and HMAC-SHA-256 (3).
 There is also type zero (0) which no authentication.